HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/appliance/add-hpovappliancetrustedcertificate.md

 ### -ApplianceConnection &lt;Object&gt;

-Specify one or more `[HPOneView.Appliance.Connection]` objects or Name property values.
+Specify one or more `[HPEOneView.Appliance.Connection]` objects or Name property values.

 | Aliases | Appliance |
 | :--- | :--- |